 Echinox Journal is a biannual academic journal in world and comparative literature, dedicated to the study of the social, historical, cultural, religious, literary and arts imaginaries

-Ethics and Malpractice
+Publication Ethics and Malpractice Statement

 Echinox Journal complies with COPE Principles of Transparency and Best Practice in Scholarly Publishing, abiding by its guidelines as regards the issues of plagiarism, fraud, data fabrication, authorship, intellectual property, conflict of interests and confidentiality.

-The editors strongly disavow any research misconduct and will take appropriate measures against articles and authors guilty of fraud such as plagiarism, citation manipulation, data falsification, text fabrication, etc.
+The editor strongly disavows any research misconduct and will take appropriate measures against articles and authors guilty of intellectual fraud and plagiarism, citation manipulation, data falsification, text fabrication, etc.

-Any article suspected of malpractice will be sent back to the author, with indication of the suspect elements and a clear warning.
+Any manuscript suspected of malpractice will be sent back to the author, with indication of the suspect elements and a clear warning.

 The editors encourage the readership to signal any malpractice that may be found in the texts.
 In these cases, the editors will follow COPE’s guidelines for dealing with the malpractice allegations.

-Any published article subsequently proven as fraud will be deleted from the site.
-Depending on the nature of the fraud, a correction, a clarification or a retraction will be published on the site, and the malpractice will be publicly exposed.
+If a published article is proved as fraud, it will be deleted from the website of the journal.
+Depending on the nature of the fraud, a correction, a clarification or a retraction will be published on the website and in the next print issue, and the malpractice will be publicly exposed.